fahmi-aa/gcp-data-engineering/readme.md

 ### Airflow
-Airflow in this project only has one DAG, to calculate heavy equipment speeding. the code in [speeding.py](src/airflow/speeding.py) will produce this pipeline
+Airflow in this project only has one DAG, to calculate heavy equipment speeding. the code in [speeding.py](src/airflow/speeding.py) will produce this pipeline:

 ![image 2](assets/airflow-pipeline.png)